opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ## Prerequisites

+### Hardware Prerequisites
+For cloud deployments, the ChatQnA pipeline in this guide has been tested on an AWS `m7i.8xlarge` single node instance, which provides `32 vCPUs`, `128 GiB` memory and upgraded to `100 GB` of disk space.
+While the default deployment uses only `~24 GiB` of memory, similar instance types with at least 32 vCPUs and 32 GiB of memory are recommended to ensure smooth performance.

+By switching to bf16 from the default fp32, the memory requirement can be further relaxed.
+Instructions to switch to bf16 are provided in the [Use Case Setup](#use-case-setup) section below.

 ### Install Helm
 First, ensure that Helm (version >= 3.15) is installed on your system.
 Helm is an essential tool for managing Kubernetes applications.
 It simplifies the deployment and management of Kubernetes applications using Helm charts.